You have three options to get federal student loans out of default to go back to school:

 Second, rehabilitation removes the default status from your credit report.
 And that could improve your credit score.

-What loan rehabilitation does not do, however, is remove the late payment history reported by your loan holder.
+However, what loan rehabilitation does not do is to remove the late payment history reported by your loan holder.
 The history remains unless you can get it deleted.

 Which Option is Best for You